Same-day Filing

 Most clients debate between setting up their business in Wyoming, Delaware, or Nevada.
 So why incorporate in Wyoming instead of other states?

-Nevada corporations are very similar to ours, but they face significantly higher fees and are subject to taxes in certain situations.
-Wyoming corporations generally cost $99 per year to maintain (which includes the Secretary of State's annual report fee and our Wyoming registered agent fee) and have no state taxes.
+Nevada’s corporations are very similar to ours, but they face significantly higher fees and are subject to taxes in certain situations.
+Wyoming’s corporations generally have an Annual Report fee of $60 per year paid to the Secretary of State and do not incur state taxes.

 Delaware is preferable for large corporations looking for an eventual IPO, but smaller businesses will often find their fees and administrative hurdles to be unnecessary, burdensome, and overly expensive.
 This is especially true when compared to a Wyoming close corporation, which has reduced reporting and other bureaucratic requirements.
 These benefits drive new companies to Wyoming every day.